 8. Confederate Memorial: Denton, TX

 Every Sunday afternoon since 1998, Willie Hudspeth—a Vietnam War veteran and president of the Denton NAACP—has staged a one-man protest at the site of this monument to the Confederacy.
 In February 2018, a town committee decided not to remove the structure, but instead to provide “context” with the addition of a video kiosk and plaques detailing the history of slavery.
 Hudspeth has vowed to continue protesting until the monument comes down.
 The town committee has yet to commit to a date for the proposed additions.

-9. United Confederate Veterans Memorial: Seattle, WA
+9. United Confederate Veterans Marker: Seattle, WA

 10. A Tribute to the Women of the Southern Confederacy, aka Monument to the Women of the Confederacy: Jacksonville, FL